RickHUN/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-Writes a program that prints the numbers from 1 to 100, followed by a new line
+Writes a function that prints a triangle, followed by a new line